peted70/az-func-blender/README.md

 func new --name RunBlenderScripts --template "HTTP trigger"
 ```

 You will get created a boilerplate Dockerfile and Function definition.
+The HTTP Trigger means I can call this from an http request but there is a range of triggers that could be used (see [Work with Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash) for more details.
 I added to the Dockerfile:

 - Getting the latest python & blender related dependencies